Scientific Name

 Origin

-Native to Madagascar, but grown elsewhere as an ornamental and medicinal plant.
-It is a source of the drugs vincristine and vinblastine, used to treat cancer.
+Catharanthus roseus is native to Madagascar, but grown elsewhere as an ornamental and medicinal plant.
+It is a source of the drugs vincristine and vinblastine, which are used to treat cancer.

 Links